Scrivito/scrivito_icon_box_widget/README.md

       font-color: red;
     }

+Caution: if you use also the section widget, your style for the icon should set an `background-color: transparent;` to avoid problems.

-If you want to use a not filled styled, you can select the correct style in defaultsview.
+If you want to use a not filled style, you can select the correct style in defaultsview.
 But you have to add the css styles to your css.

     .scrivito-icon-box.red {
       border-color: red;